 Radio-frequency channel arrangements for digital and analogue FWS operating in the 21.2-23.6 GHz band (All frequencies in MHz)

-f)

 NOTE 1 – The RF channel arrangements of Fig. 1e) are derived by the use of carriers interleaved between those of the homogeneous pattern of recommends 2.